AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 to get across.

-At some point, I might do a second part, but there are a lot of Clojure and functional programming specific terms that come to play, especially when Rich starts explaining how to avoid complexity and how to fix it.
+At some point, I might do a second part, but there are a lot of Clojure and functional programming specific terms that come into play, especially when Rich starts explaining how to avoid complexity and how to fix it.

 I __highly recommend__ that you watch the [presentation itself](http://www.infoq.com/presentations/Simple-Made-Easy), if you want to learn more.